nyeholt/silverstripe-restrictedobjects/README.md

 Additionally, you can explicitly DENY access to a node inside a tree where the user might already have been granted access at a higher point.

+Finally, the new model supports the concept of a content owner, who has (almost) unrestricted access to content that they themselves have created within areas that they have been allowed to create within.

 ## Maintainer Contacts
 *  Marcus Nyeholt <marcus@silverstripe.com.au>